About

 Alan Radley

-Alan Radley is scientific director of the Perspective Research Centre.
+Alan Radley is the Scientific Director of the Perspective Research Centre.

-Alan holds a Ph.D. in Physics from University College London, where he worked as a post-doctoral fellow and lecturer in Physics and Astronomy at Mill Hill Observatory in London.
-He has worked as a research fellow at the Maastricht McLuhan Institute and senior scientist at NASA/ESA.
+He holds a PhD in Physics from University College London, where he later worked as a postdoctoral research fellow and lecturer in physics and astronomy at the University of London Observatory.
+He has also worked as a research fellow at the Maastricht McLuhan Institute and as a scientist with NASA and the European Space Agency.

-Alan holds a Fellowship of the Royal Society of Arts (FRSA).
+Alan is a Fellow of the Royal Society of Arts.

-The Perspective Research Centre (PRC), and its earlier incarnations, have been supported by the help of many outstanding persons.
+The Perspective Research Centre and its predecessor organisations have benefited from the support of many institutions, organisations, colleagues, and sponsors.